 Billionaire sex offender Jeffrey Epstein has paid another accuser.

 The 56-year-old money manager has quietly settled with Jane Doe 102, an unnamed woman who alleged in federal court in Florida that Epstein had induced her to "serve his every sexual whim" from the time she was 15 until she was 19.
 The woman also claimed Epstein had flown her around the world, paying her "to be sexually exploited by [his friends] ... including royalty, politicians, academicians [and] businessmen."

 Epstein flatly denied those charges.
 But a source close to the financier confirms "the matter has been resolved to the satisfaction of both parties."
 The woman's lawyer, Robert Josefsberg, wouldn't say how much she's getting.
 Epstein had in the past offered accusers a minimum of $150,000.

 Epstein has settled at least two other civil suits but still faces more than a dozen from women who claim he sexually abused them as minors at his Palm Beach mansion.

-As of now, all of the information about this lawsuit comes solely from the complaint filed by “Katie Johnson,” and no one has as yet located, identified, or interviewed her.
-She was scheduled to appear at a press conference on 2 November 2016 but didn’t show up, claiming that threats to her life kept her away.
+As of now, all of the information about this lawsuit comes solely from the complaint filed by "Katie Johnson," and no one has as yet located, identified, or interviewed her.
+She was scheduled to appear at a press conference on 2 November 2016 but didn't show up, asserting that threats to her life kept her away.
 She reportedly dropped the lawsuit again on 4 November 2016 for the same reason.